adamsilver/fdpb/03-book-a-flight.md

 | <kbd>Tab</kbd> | The menu is hidden. |
 | <kbd>Escape</kbd> | The menu is hidden and focus is set to the text box. |
 | A character | Focus is set to the text box so users can continue typing. |

+#### The Filter Function

+Having looked at the main interaction flows and routines that run off the back of them, we can move our attention to the way the filter works.
+This is important because a good filter will forgive small typos while also letting users type alternative names for the same destination.

+...

 #### How It Might Look In The End